-Craig Melvin is a news anchor on NBC News’ TODAY and an anchor on MSNBC.
+Craig Melvin is a news anchor of NBC News’ TODAY, a co-host of the 3rd hour of TODAY, an anchor on MSNBC Live and a host of “Dateline NBC.”
 His breaking news coverage and reporting appears across all NBC News and MSNBC platforms.

 Melvin is a graduate of Wofford College in Spartanburg, South Carolina, where he serves on the board of trustees.
-He is an active member in several charities, including Fred’s Team at Sloan Kettering and Big Brothers Big Sisters.
+He is an active member in several charities, including the Colorectal Cancer Alliance and the Leukemia & Lymphoma Society.

-Melvin resides in Connecticut with his wife, ESPN’s Lindsay Czarniak, as well as son Delano and daughter Sybil.
+Melvin resides in Connecticut with his wife, award-winning sportscaster Lindsay Czarniak, as well as son Delano and daughter Sybil.

 Melvin is on Twitter at @craigmelvin.